 How To Store This Red Velvet Fudge:

-This red velvet fudge is great, because it's super easy to store.
-You can store it two ways.
 The first way that you can store this fudge is in the fridge.
-I recommend using air tight containers to prevent it from drying out.
+I recommend using an airtight container to prevent it from drying out.
 If stored in the fridge, this fudge can keep for two full weeks.
+If you plan to store it overnight, plastic wrap and a pan will work perfectly fine.

 Top Tip